SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Pipeline_stages_for_protocols.md

 If it does, the major change checker stage will be marked as unstable

-The results of the major change checker are also archived as artifacts.
+The results of the major change checker are also archived as the following artifacts:

+- MajorChangeCheckerResults.xml
+- MajorChangeCheckerSuppressedResults.xml

+In case the number of detected issues by the major change checker is below 50, the results also get published on Jenkins.
+These are available under the classic view of Jenkins under the DIS Major Change Checker Warnings section.

 ## Verify developer checklist